GovTechSG/techpass-user-docs/docs/onboard-to-seed.md

 <kbd>![onboard-device-to-seed](assets/images/seed/licence-assigned-onboard-device.png)</kbd>

 7. The **SEED - Onboard Device** dialog is displayed.
 Follow the instructions on this dialog.

+?> Note: If you are using SE-GSIB device, create a [support request](https://form.gov.sg/#!/5f69797d0666cb0011cc59da) to submit your Intune device ID.

 8. Enter the Intune device ID in this dialog and click **Submit**.